arepnovs/Metro-II-C-/README.md

 Entry task from MacPaw trainee program.

-Needs some improvement and GUI
+Needs lots of improvements and GUI